-T20 World Cup qualification the priority
+T20 World Cup qualification is priority

-David Ripley: T20 World Cup qualification the primary aim for Ireland interim head coach
+David Ripley: T20 World Cup qualification primary aim for Ireland interim head coach

 Last updated on .From the section Cricket